Updated on February 7, 2019

 - New customers only: download the free app from Apple’s App Store or Google Play

 - When you sign up, get a promo code – if you miss the option, you can add it later: just click MENU –> PROMO CODES.
-These is a friend's referral promo code – feel free to post yours in the comments below.
+Enter code: JEFFREY5T8.
+Feel free to post yours in the comments below.

 - Note: I didn't have this issue but in case you use the code above and don't see the credit: the free credit did not appear in my friend's account until after he completed his first ride.